streamlit/docs/content/library/get-started/create-an-app.md

 ### How's it work?

-Let's take a few minutes to discuss how `@st.cache` actually works.
+Let's take a few minutes to discuss how `@st.cache_data` actually works.

-When you mark a function with Streamlit’s cache annotation, it tells Streamlit that whenever the function is called that it should check three things:
+When you mark a function with Streamlit’s cache annotation, it tells Streamlit that whenever the function is called that it should check two things:

-1. The actual bytecode that makes up the body of the function
-2. Code, variables, and files that the function depends on
-3. The input parameters that you called the function with
+1. The input parameters you used for the function call.
+2. The code inside the function.

-If this is the first time Streamlit has seen these items, with these exact values, and in this exact combination, it runs the function and stores the result in a local cache.
-The next time the function is called, if the three values haven't changed, then Streamlit knows it can skip executing the function altogether.
+If this is the first time Streamlit has seen both these items, with these exact values, and in this exact combination, it runs the function and stores the result in a local cache.
+The next time the function is called, if the two values haven't changed, then Streamlit knows it can skip executing the function altogether.
 Instead, it reads the output from the local cache and passes it on to the caller -- like magic.